 The Severance Plan is designed to provide participants with reasonable compensation if their employment is terminated following a change in control of the Company.
-Individual employees are assigned a particular severance level up to the maximum allowed under the plan (24 months) based on grade level and years of service.
+Individual employees are assigned a particular severance level up to the maximum allowed under the plan (24 months) based on grade level.

-Approximately 125 senior executives participate in the Severance Program, including the Named Officers.
+Approximately 150 senior executives participate in the Severance Program, including the Named Officers.
 In addition to the Severance Plan, we have incorporated other arrangements relating to a change in control into our compensation and benefit plans, as described below.

 Under the Severance Plan, if at any time within two years of a "change in control" of the Company, we terminate a Named Officer's employment for any reason other than for cause, or a Named Officer terminates employment due to an adverse change in his or her conditions of employment, such as a diminution in his or her position, authority or responsibilities, or a salary reduction (each a "Qualified Termination"), such Named Officer is entitled to receive a lump sum amount equal to (i) either 18 or 24 months of compensation (defined as base salary as of the termination date plus the average of his or her last three years' annual bonus awards) plus (ii) the present value of additional retirement program benefits he or she would have received had he or she remained employed until the end of the severance period, or age 65, if earlier.
 The Named Officers are also entitled to receive the continuation of medical, dental and life insurance benefits during the severance period.
 No severance payments are required if a Named Officer is terminated for "cause," which is defined as the felony conviction of the Named Officer for a crime having a detrimental effect on our reputation, business or financial condition, the Named Officer's willful engagement in any malfeasance, dishonesty, fraud or gross misconduct having a material detrimental effect on our reputation, business or financial condition or the Named Officer's willful and deliberate failure to materially perform his or her employment duties.
+In addition, in order to be eligible to participate in the Severance Plan, the Named Officers and other executives are required to agree not to compete with the Company for a period of one year following their termination of employment.